joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/dbEd28C.jpg)

-* **Now that we have both machines installed we need to make sure they can talk to each other.
-We will use the command "ping" to see if the machines can communicate with each other.
-Due to firewall rules we won't be able to just ping the machine.
-We are going to have enable two firewall rules on our windows 11 VM.
-In your search bar in windows type "Windows Defender Firewall with Advanced Security" and hit enter.
+* **Now that both machines are installed, ensure they can communicate using the "ping" command.
+Due to firewall rules, direct pinging won't work initially.
+To enable this, we will have to enable two firewall rules on our Windows 11 VM.
+Open "Windows Defender Firewall with Advanced Security" by typing it into the Windows search bar and hitting Enter.

 ![Alt Text](https://i.imgur.com/jsmzlmn.png)